Chief Minister of the Isle of Man: Timeline

-This is a graphical lifespan timeline of Chief Ministers of the Isle of Man.
-Twelve people have served as Chief Minister of the Isle of Man since 1961.
-They are listed in order of office (Radcliffe, Gelling, and Bell are shown in order of their first terms).
+This is a graphical lifespan timeline of chief ministers of the Isle of Man, with the chairmen of the Executive Council also being included.
+In total, twelve people have served as either chairman of the Executive Council or chief minister of the Isle of Man since 1961.
+They are listed in the order in which they first assumed the office (acting officeholders are not listed).